peter88213/nvhelp-en/source/characters_menu.rst

 **Show an HTML report with characters data**

-With **Characters > Show list**, you can create a list-formatted HTML filethat contains a character list, and launch your system’s web browser for displaying it.
+With **Characters > Show list**, you can create a list-formatted HTML file that contains a character list, and launch your system’s web browser for displaying it.